 What VR does to your brain

-At the moment we here at Labster are researching how VR impacts peoples ability to learn by measuring brain waves using EEG (see picture below).
-We believe that to create the next generation of groundbreaking learning tools we must master the skills of creating immersion.
-Importantly, we must also master the use different degrees of immersion to impact peoples ability to learn.
+At the moment we, here at Labster, are researching how VR impacts peoples ability to learn by measuring brain waves using EEG (see picture below).
+We believe that to create the next generation of groundbreaking learning tools, we must master the skills of creating immersion.
+More importantly though, we must master the use of different degrees of immersion to impact peoples ability to learn.

-Today researchers, tech providers and software developers around the world are building the very first versions of what one day might become truly simulated realities – though we are far from there yet, we are approaching a future where we can create a complete suspension of disbelief.
+Today, researchers, tech providers and software developers around the world are building the very first versions of what one day might become truly simulated realities – though we are far from reaching the goal yet, we are approaching a future where we can create a complete suspension of disbelief.

 Access your very own laboratory now and kickstart your science career!